Cochlear Implant Surgery

 return for several visits over a few days for adjustments.
 Further fine-tuning may

 take place over several months.
-Learning to use a cochlear implant is a gradual process.
+Learning to use a cochlear implant is a slow process.

 It will likely require visits with speech-language pathologists, audiologists, counselors,

 and teachers.
-But with commitment, you can experience an improved quality of life
+But with commitment, you can have an improved quality of life with a